Advocacy to Address Low Graduation, Funding

 MREA Dedicating Resources, Identifying Priorities

-Several questions regarding the American Indian Education Aid plans and AMI student counts arose during the 2017-18 and 2018-19 plan years.
-MREA is meeting with key education staff to address these issues related to funding.
-View Memo Regarding American Indian Education Aid Plans (Nov 2018)
+Several questions regarding American Indian Education Aid plans and AMI student counts arose during the 2017-18 and 2018-19 plan years.
+MREA met with key education staff to address these issues.
+MDE hosted listening sessions in December and issued updated guidance as a result.
+View the listening sessions summary and updated guidance below.

 The Right Start for Families